 Rape Hotline (RAINN) – (Rape, Abuse and Incest National Network 1-800-656-HOPE).
 The advocate will provide you with options and you will not have to give your name.

-Should a sex-related offense occur at Med Academy, administration will work with the student to report the crime to authorities and will direct the student to receive proper medical attention and to protect evidence (see above).
+Should a sex-related offense occur at Med Academy, the administration will work with the student to report the crime to authorities and will direct the student to receive proper medical attention and to protect evidence (see above).
 Any student found to be guilty of any sexual offense will be immediately expelled from the school.

 Registered Sex Offender Database Florida Department of Law Enforcement is required by law to put all registered sexual predators and offenders who qualify under the Florida Public Safety Information Act (PSIA) on the Internet.
 Internet flyers will contain a photo, a physical description, and an address for each subject.
 This information can be printed from the web page.

 The internet address is www.fdle.state.fl.us.
 Click on Sexual Predators and Offenders.

 Reporting Sexual Assault: Whether you choose to make a report or not after an incident of any type of sexual assault, the victim should consider getting medical attention as soon as possible.
 In the State of Florida, evidence may be collected, despite you’re not choosing to make a report.
 Consider making an investigation possible and ensure that your evidence is not lost, tainted, or become unavailable.
 It is important to ensure evidence is preserved and attainable.
 Aside from the local police department, if the assault occurred on Med Academy property, please report the incident to the administration by calling 305-821-7362.
 Med Academy will provide resources to you on campus.
 Immediate reporting to the administration is for the purpose of ensuring prompt response to any incident and ensuring appropriate action is taken against any violator.